Code-Institute-Submissions/b1ndark-project1/README.md

        - zoomarine - photo of Zoomarine which is located at Albufeira in Algarve - by [Craig Lovelidge](https://unsplash.com/photos/5iiI5wVXY8M)
        - skydiving - photo of a people skydiving and you can see the Algarve International Circuit in the background where Formula 1 and moto GP occurs - by [Kamil Pietrzak](https://unsplash.com/photos/G0FsO2Ca8nQ)
        - benagilcaveconfirmation - photo of benagil - by [Jo Kassis](https://www.pexels.com/photo/people-near-a-body-of-water-under-a-cave-hole-5339442/)
+       - 404error - photo of a sad face - by [OpenClipart-Vectors](https://pixabay.com/vectors/comic-characters-depressed-emotion-2026645/)

     - To convert the photos I have used:
         - [Cloud Convert](https://cloudconvert.com/)